dafny-lang/dafny/docs/HowToFAQ/Errors-Compiler.md

 an arbitrary one of those found to be true is chosen to be executed.
 Hence the case-based loop is not permitted with `--enforce-determinism`.

-To enforce a deterministic order to the evaluation, use a a chain of if-then-else statements or series of `if` statements in which the then-branch ends in a continue statement.
+To enforce a deterministic order to the evaluation, use a chain of if-then-else statements or series of `if` statements in which the then-branch ends in a continue statement.

 ## **Error: compiler currently does not support assignments to more-than-6-dimensional arrays in forall statements**